 Stroke is arguably one of the most feared cardiovascular events among healthy subjects as well as those with existing cardiovascular disease.
-In the United States as elsewhere in the world aging populations suggest that the absolute number of strokes is very likely to increase at least over the next two decades.
 The types of stroke observed in susceptible populations are changing as well.
 That is, there is a tendency for less hemorrhagic stroke and an increase in ischemic mediated stroke.
 Other than the use of various thrombolytic and fibrinolytic therapies that run their own risk for further bleeding in the brain there are few effective strategies for preventing or reducing the untoward and often devastating effects of stroke mediated ischemic brain injury.
 Thus, there is clearly a need for safer and more effective therapeutic options.

 However, neriifolin itself is not a suitable drug development candidate and the FDA-approved cardiac glycoside digoxin does not cross the blood–brain barrier.
-We have reported in a recent publication work done in conjunction with Duke University that shows that both oleandrin as well as the full PBI-05204 extract can also provide significant neuroprotection to neural tissues damaged by oxygen and glucose deprivation as occurs in ischemic stroke.
-Critically, we have shown that the neuroprotective activity of PBI-05204 is maintained for several hours of delay of administration after oxygen and glucose deprivation.
+We have reported in a series of publications work done in conjunction with Duke University that shows that both oleandrin as well as the full PBI-05204 extract can also provide significant neuroprotection to neural tissues damaged by oxygen and glucose deprivation as occurs in ischemic stroke.
+Critically, we have shown that the neuroprotective activity of PBI-05204 is maintained for several hours of delay of administration after oxygen and glucose deprivation (OGD).

 Finally, we have shown directly that both oleandrin and the protective activity of PBI-05204 are blood brain barrier penetrant in a novel model for in vivo neuroprotection.
 Together, these findings suggest clinical potential for PBI-05204 in the treatment of ischemic stroke and prevention of associated neuronal death.